 This means staying out longer taking stunning wildlife images.
 Read more about our clothing recommendations here.

-When you are starting out in a new field of photography, you don’t want to spend every cent you have until you are sure you will stay interested.
+When you are starting out in a new field of photography, you don’t want to spend every cent you have.
+At least until you are sure you will stay interested.

 This is why we suggest this list of gear items for those on a budget.
 One area that can really save you money is a teleconverter.